mahanly89mly-boop/House-Price-Predict/README.md

 - `test/` : Contains the test file for model evaluation

 ## !!!The prices of the houses are completely real
-These prices are on the Divar site using regional information that was conducted in May 2026.!!!
+These prices are on the Divar site with a search for house prices in Tehran conducted in May 2026.!!!
 # https://divar.ir

 ## Technologies Used